 You can now email developers with a question or a bug report right from the web Market - a feature previously available only in the device Market.
 For example:

 The email url is a simple mailto: link, which should pop up your favorite email client (Gmail in my case).
-This change should most definitely increase helpful feedback to developers as well as provide users with an ability to ask pre-sales questions.

 In a reassuring blog post, Cyanogen recently told readers that "things are slowly starting to come together," regarding progress on the hotly anticipated Cyanogenmod 9, which is based on Android 4.0.

 The entry goes on to explain that the devices most likely to see CM9 first are those based on OMAP4, MSM8660/7X30, and Exynos chips, as well as a few Tegra 2 tablets (including the Galaxy Tab 10.1 and ASUS Transformer).